MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/windows-security-model.md

 <td align="left"><p>The system uses the security constructs described in the Windows security model whenever a process creates a handle to a file or object.</p></td>
 </tr>
 <tr class="odd">
-<td align="left"><p>[Driver security responsibility (Windows security model)](controlling-driver-access.md)</p></td>
+<td align="left"><p>[Controlling driver access](controlling-driver-access.md)</p></td>
 <td align="left"><p>This article describes driver steps to take to control driver access.</p></td>
 </tr>
 </tbody>
 </table>

 ## <span id="Introduction"></span><span id="introduction"></span><span id="INTRODUCTION"></span>Introduction

 The Windows security model is based on securable objects.
 Each component of the operating system must ensure the security of the objects for which it is responsible.
 Drivers, therefore, must safeguard the security of their devices and device objects.

-This section summarizes how the Windows security model applies to kernel-mode drivers and what drivers must do to ensure the security of their devices.
+This section summarizes how the Windows security model applies to kernel-mode drivers.
 For some types of devices, additional device-specific requirements apply.
-See the device-specific documentation in the [Windows Driver Kit (WDK)](http://msdn.microsoft.com/library/windows/hardware/gg487463) for details.
+See [Device and Driver Technologies](https://docs.microsoft.com/windows-hardware/drivers/device-and-driver-technologies) for details.

-# Windows security model
+## Windows security model

 The Windows security model is based primarily on per-object rights, with a small number of system-wide privileges.
 Objects that can be secured include, —but are not limited to, —processes, threads, events and other synchronization objects, as well as files, directories, and devices.